-The offerings given to our local church are both a gift for the work of our parish mission and an act of obedience that recognizes we are mere stewards of the resources God gives to us.
-We sing a Doxology as the priest presents the offerings collected along with the Communion bread and wine in thanksgiving to God for His blessings.
+The offerings given to our local church are a partnership both in the work of the parish mission and ministry and an act of obedience recognizing God's ownership of all our resources.
+A song is sung during the collection, followed by our Doxology, as the priest presents the offerings of money as well as the Communion bread and wine in thanksgiving to God for His blessings.

-We believe that giving a tithe (10% of income) is an important Christian discipline as we follow Jesus' example and the biblical practice of Israel.
-One's ability to tithe is not the issue, but one's willingness to do so as a lifestyle of exercising faith, gratitude, and Biblical stewardship is where spiritual formation is at work.
+We believe that giving a tithe (10% of income) is an historical Christian discipline, based on the biblical practice of Israel.
+One's ability to tithe is not the focus as much as one's willingness to do so as a lifestyle of exercising faith, gratitude, and Biblical stewardship.